-Although many physicians still believe that Adult ADHD does not exist, treating Adult ADHD is a specialty of Dr. Fairweather, who treats the condition of Adult Attention Deficit Disorder very seriously.
+Although many physicians still believe that the condition does not exist beyond childhood, treating adults with Attention Deficit Disorder is a specialty of Dr. Fairweather, who treats it very seriously.

 Symptoms of ADHD range from inattention to hyperactivity and impulsivity; however, these symptoms often present differently in adults than in children, and this may partially explain why many doctors do not believe in or treat Adult ADHD.

 Many physicians do not have experience in or believe in treating Adult ADHD, despite the fact that 1 in 20 adults suffer from this disabling diagnosis.